Josue1855/vicuna/README.md

-** Converted model for GPTQ from https://huggingface.co/lmsys/vicuna-13b-delta-v0 **
+** Converted model for GPTQ from https://huggingface.co/lmsys/vicuna-13b-delta-v0.
+This is the best local model I've ever tried.
+I hope someone makes a version based on the uncensored dataset...**

 * IMPORTANT NOTE: Use the .safetensors model unless it does not work.
 In which case, try .pt.